wilsonrguaman/partyinviteproject/README.md

 2. A form that can be used to RSVP.
 3. Validation for the RSVP form, which will display a thank-you page.
 4. A summary page that shows who is coming to the party.

+Type of code building this app: HTML, JAVASCRIPT, C# and Css.
+This is a localhost access only.